erenkarakal/SkriptHarbor/wiki/undocumented-syntaxes/undocumented-syntaxes.md

 **Pattern:** `parse`

 ## Parse Structure (Structure)
-Parses the code inside this structure as a structure and use 'parse logs' to grab any logs from it.
+Parses the code inside this structure as a structure.
+Use 'parse logs' to grab any logs from it.
 **Example:**
 ```
 parse: